-A student who is on academic probation at another college, if otherwise acceptable, is admitted to Southern University at Shreveport on probation.
+A transfer student is defined as a student who has previously enrolled at another postsecondary institution.
+A student, who is on academic probation at another college, if otherwise acceptable, is admitted to Southern University at Shreveport on probation.
 A student who is excluded from another college because of academic suspension may be considered for admission to Southern University at Shreveport on probationary status after remaining out of college for one semester.

-READMISSION OF FORMER STUDENTS
+FORMER STUDENTS

 A former student who was not in attendance the semester prior to the one for which he/she wishes to be enrolled is required to submit an application for admission.
-A student in attendance the semester immediately preceding the semester for which he/she wishes to be enrolled does not need to submit an application for admission.
 A student readmitted will return to the same academic status, unless he/she has earned additional college credits to alter his/her status.
-Any former student who has attended another college after leaving Southern University at Shreveport will be required to provide the Office of Admissions with an official transcript from that college.
+Any former student who has attended another college after leaving Southern University at Shreveport will be required to provide an official transcript from that college.
 Students returning after academic suspension will be allowed to register in twelve (12) semester hours only.